-Determining significant factors contributing to vaccine acceptance is vital as countries aim to vaccinate most citizens.
-This can lessen strict COVID-19 protocols to return to prepandemic functioning and activities, such as removing mandatory utilization of face masks and quarantines, and reopening of affected economic sectors, particularly involving travel and business.
-This study aimed to understand contributing factors to vaccine acceptance by Filipinos.
-With the country's relatively high COVID-19 vaccine hesitancy and low vaccination coverage, it is critical to understand vaccine acceptance in the Philippines.
+Determining significant factors contributing to vaccine acceptance is vital as countries aim to vaccinate most citizens to reduce strict COVID-19 protocols to return to pre-pandemic functioning and activities, such as removing mandatory utilization of face masks and quarantines reopening of affected economic sectors, particularly involving travel and business.
+This study aimed to understand contributing factors in vaccine acceptance by Filipinos.
+With the country's relatively high COVID-19 vaccine hesitancy and low vaccination coverage,7 it's critical to understand vaccine acceptance in the Philippines.